 Anyone who has ever boiled a lobster alive knows that when dropped into scalding water, lobsters whip their bodies wildly and scrape the sides of the pot in a desperate attempt to escape.
 In the journal Science, researcher Gordon Gunter described this method of killing lobsters as “unnecessary torture.”

-Many people have seen crabs scurrying along the sand and taking cover in their well-kept burrows, but these animals are still largely a mystery to even the most dedicated beach bums.
+Many people have seen crabs scurrying along the sand and taking cover in their well-kept burrows, but these animals are still largely a mystery to even the most dedicated beachgoers.
 Marine biologists who study crabs are working to shed light on the fascinating lives of these crafty crustaceans.

-Bromeliad crabs, who live in small pools of water in bromeliad flowers, provide loving care for their young.
+Bromeliad crabs, who live in small pools of water in bromeliad flowers, provide their young with loving care.
 The mother crabs continue to feed and tend to their babies for several months after they are born.
 They work hard to keep their homes clean and comfortable for their young.
 S. Blair Hedges, a biologist who has researched the manner in which crabs care for their offspring, says, “The mother crab manipulates water quality by removing debris, by circulating the water to add oxygen to it, and by carrying empty snail shells into the water to buffer the pH levels and add calcium.”

-Scientists also have found that crabs live by the saying, “Love thy neighbor.”
-If a male Australian fiddler crab’s burrow is being invaded by an intruder looking to take over the burrow, his male neighbor will leave his own burrow to help fight off the intruder.
-Scientists have also found that the two neighboring crabs will never fight each other.
+Scientists have also found that crabs live by the saying “Love thy neighbor.”
+If an intruder tries to take over a male Australian fiddler crab’s burrow, his male neighbor will leave his own burrow to help fight off the thief.

-Sadly, every year fishers in the United States kill hundreds of millions of crabs.
+Sadly, humans in the United States kill hundreds of millions of crabs every year.
 Fishers use several methods to catch crabs, including setting traps in shallow water and dragging huge nets along the ocean floor.
-These methods also capture nontarget animals such as birds, fish, and other marine animals—termed “bycatch” by fishers—who are thrown back into the water when they are often dead or dying.
+These methods also capture nontarget animals such as birds, fish, and other marine animals—termed “bycatch” by the fishing industry—who are thrown back into the water when they are often dead or dying.

-The crabs, who are naturally territorial, are crowded together in holding containers while they await their fate.
-Scared and confused, they may fight with each other after already suffering injuries from rough handling.
+The crabs are crowded together in holding containers while they await their fate.
+Scared and confused, they may fight with each other after already sustaining injuries from rough handling.
 Many crabs have their legs damaged and torn off when fishers quickly rip them from the nets.
 Countless crabs die each year before they even reach the market.

 Like lobsters, crabs are often thrown into pots of scalding-hot water and boiled alive.
 The crabs will fight so hard against a clearly painful death that their claws often break off in their struggle to escape.
 Some crabs used for food are electrocuted, some are chopped up, and others are microwaved—all while they are still conscious.

-A PETA investigator documented workers at a Linda Bean Maine Lobster slaughterhouse as they tore live lobsters and crabs limb from limb, ripped their heads off, impaled animals on spikes, and dumped them into boiling water, among other abuses.
-After PETA filed a complaint with the Food and Drug Administration, the agency inspected Linda Bean’s slaughterhouse and cited it for serious food safety violations that may be “injurious to [human] health.”
+A PETA eyewitness documented workers at a Linda Bean’s Maine Lobster slaughterhouse as they tore live lobsters and crabs limb from limb, ripped their heads off, impaled animals on spikes, and dumped them into boiling water, among other abuses.
+After PETA filed a complaint with the Food and Drug Administration, the agency inspected Linda Bean’s slaughterhouse and cited it for serious food-safety violations that may be “injurious to [human] health.”

-The best way to help put an end to this cruelty is to switch to a vegetarian diet.
-Order PETA’s free vegetarian/vegan starter kit for great tips and free recipes to help you make the transition to a cruelty-free diet.
+The best way to help put an end to this cruelty is to go vegan.
+Order PETA’s free vegan starter kit for great tips and recipes to help you make the transition to cruelty-free eating.